 Kelsey's work is found in private and public collections worldwide.
-He is a member of the Cowboy Artists of America, and fellow member of the National Sculpture Society.
-He was honored with a one-man show at the Thomas Gilcrease Museum where he has work on permanent display,and a one man show at the 21 Club in New York.
-T.D. also has sculptures on permanent display at the Pro Rodeo Hall of Champions Museum, the C.M.
-Russell Museum, the National Museum of Wildlife Art, and the Buffalo Bill Historical Center.
+He is a member of the Cowboy Artists of America and fellow member of the National Sculpture Society.
+He was honored with a one-man show at the Thomas Gilcrease Museum where he has work on permanent display and a one-man show at the 21 Club in New York City.
+T.D. has sculptures on permanent display at the Pro Rodeo Hall of Champions Museum, the C.M.
+Russell Museum, the National Museum of Wildlife Art, and the Buffalo Bill Center of the West.

-He also received the honor of having one of his sculptures chosen by the National Sculpture Society for the "Masterworks of American Sculpture 1875-1999" show, hosted by the Fleischer Museum in Scottsdale, Arizona.
+He received the honor of having one of his sculptures chosen by the National Sculpture Society for the "Masterworks of American Sculpture 1875-1999" show hosted by the Fleischer Museum in Scottsdale, Arizona.